Fireflies3072/ROS2_WA_code_challenge/README.md

 **Build**

-Use the following code to build the project.
+Go to `/merge_arrays` folder.
+At the same level of `src` folder, use the following code to build the project.

 ```cmd
 colcon build